apollo

 How to manage the interaction:

-Although there may be an interaction between Innorose-CV 10/75 Tablet and Apixaban, they can be taken together if advised by your doctor.
-However, consult your doctor immediately if you experience any unusual bleeding, dizziness or lightheadedness, red or black, sticky stools, or headaches.
+Although taking Innorose-CV 10/75 Tablet with Rivaroxaban may possibly result in an interaction, they can be taken together if prescribed by your doctor.
+However, if you experience any unusual bleeding or have other signs of bleeding like feeling dizzy or lightheaded, red or black, sticky stools, coughing up or vomiting blood that looks like coffee grounds, or having a severe headache consult your doctor immediately.
 Do not discontinue any medication without consulting your doctor.

 How does the drug interact with Innorose-CV 10/75 Tablet:

-Using dalteparin together with Innorose-CV 10/75 Tablet may increase the risk of bleeding.
+Taking deferasirox together with Innorose-CV 10/75 Tablet may increase the risk of gastrointestinal ulcers and bleeding.

 How to manage the interaction: